best-practice-and-impact/ons-spark/ons-spark/spark-overview/data-types.md

 $ fin_year          <chr> "2013/14", "2014/15", "2016/17", "2014/15", "2012/13â€¦
 ```
 ````
-CSV files do not have any schema attached to them.
+CSV files (and other text storage formats) do not have any schema attached to them.
 There are two options for determining the data types in a DataFrame when the source data is a CSV file: use `inferSchema`/`infer_schema`, or supply a schema directly with the `schema`/`columns` option when reading the data in.

 Inferring the schema means that Spark will scan the CSV file when reading in and try and automatically determine the data types.
 This may sometimes not be the exact data type that you want.
 Scanning the file in this way is also relatively slow, which is one of the reasons why parquet files are a better storage choice for Spark than CSVs.
 ````{tabs}